 3. Cooking or Cleaning: If wall space is limited but you have the room for an island, moving the cooking station (with a stove or countertop range) or cleaning station (sink, dishwasher, garbage) to the island will free up wall space for cabinetry and additional storage.

 4. Workspace: If you love to bake, you already know that a large workspace can be a huge asset and the kitchen island is the perfect way to add a large workspace that can be used for a variety of activities.
 Some homeowners prefer to leave the island top clear so it can function more as a social gathering place as well.

-Working in a small space?
+Tips for a Functional Kitchen Island – Working in a small space?
 That doesn’t necessarily mean you have to sacrifice an island.
 An island doesn’t have to be large to be a statement piece and some creative planning may make it possible for you to enjoy the benefits of an island even in a small space!
-In the project shown below, featured in Canadian Home Trends earlier this year (read the feature here), the homeowners did not have room for a freestanding island but we were able to create a space that had the look and feel of an island with built in features for entertaining!
+In the project shown below, featured in Canadian Home Trends earlier this year (read the feature here), the homeowners did not have room for a freestanding island but we were able to create a space that had the look and feel of an island with built-in features for entertaining!

 For more unique items for your home, click shopCHT.com